Magento: Best development practices

-At Hussey Coding (we develop and run Developer Connection in case you didn't know) we have had a wide range of clients come to us from all kinds of different places, including a good number who needed their store 'fixing'.
-Invariably we found that their store had been worked on by an inexperienced, lowest price developer found on other services.
+At Hussey Coding (we develop and run Developer Connection in case you didn't know) we've had a wide range of clients come to us from all kinds of different places, including a good number who needed their store 'fixing'.
+Invariably we've found that their store had been worked on by an inexperienced, lowest price developer found on other services.
 Sounds great on paper doesn't it - the same work, but for a considerably lower cost?
-Any store owner is going to be tempted by that, the problem is it ends up costing you more because ultimately you need to have that bad code fixed and then built again the right way.
+Any store owner is going to be tempted by that, the problem is it ends up costing you more because ultimately you need to have that bad code fixed, or even built again the right way from scratch.
 Ignoring it risks buggy functionality and difficulty upgrading to newer versions of Magento.

 So why does lowest cost development work regularly end up giving you this end result of higher cost?
 It's because the developer is very likely to not actually have the skills and experience required to properly work with Magento.
-The means that they will not be following best development practices and will end up getting the job done in whatever way they are able to find.
+This means they won't be following best development practices and will end up getting the job done in whatever way they're able to find.
 This often means following development advice from equally inexperienced devs on some online source in a blind leading the blind fashion.

 The reality is that there is a lot involved in becoming a top Magento developer, and the potential for developing Magento badly if you don't follow best practices is very real.
 The Magento framework is a hugely capable, fully-fledged tool which allows you to add any feature you want to your store.
 But it also takes time and real-world hands-on experience to develop well.
-Magento is always going to be the best choice for your store.
 It's such a capable framework there really is no limit to having your store look and function exactly as you need it to, in whatever form that takes.
-When looking for a Magento developer for your store you should be looking for someone with the skills and experience to do the job well, and those are exactly the kind of developers you are going to find here on Developer Connection.
+When looking for a Magento developer for your store you should be looking for someone with the skills and experience to do the job well, and those are exactly the kind of developers you're going to find here on Developer Connection.
 Finding a quality, experienced UK developer for your store at Developer Connection is always going to get your project off to a great start as they will have worked on many different stores over the course of years, will have dealt with huge numbers of different development scenarios and store builds, and will have the capacity to quickly understand your project requirements.
 Finding the right developer is the start of building a strong, productive, long-lasting working relationship and that is key to the smooth running of the entire project.